 - Nonprofit marketing software to get the word out about your campaign in the most effective ways.

 Not only can the right technology solutions make giving more convenient for donors, but they’ll also streamline the data management process for your nonprofit.
-That leaves you with more time to focus on other (more fun!) aspects of your campaign.
+Having the tools to personalize outreach and create richer donor profiles, leaves you with more time to focus on other (more fun!) aspects of your campaign.

 To nail down your plan, we recommend first answering the following questions: